chgdev/arch/FrontEndCapability/README.md

 ## Think reusability: Develop solutions that maximize reuse and control technical diversity
+Don't repeat yourself (DRY).
+Extract similar functionalities into a common place.
+This will help minimize bugs, and make long term maintenance easier.
+See [Atomic Design](implementation/atomic-design.md) for a more in depth look at how this can be accomplished with components and Vue.

 ## Think insight: Design for analytics and intelligence everywhere